-Company: City Beer, beer shop and tasting bar
+Company: City Beer Store, beer shop and tasting bar

 Mobile POS solution: Revel Systems, an iPad POS station provider

-Unlike traditional POS systems, mobile POS systems go beyond merely completing transactions — they can also integrate front- and backend processes, which results in an efficient, streamlined reporting system.
-For businesses like City Beer, this means being able to take full rein over their operations.
-A case study by Revel Systems reveals how its mobile POS station helped City Beer take control of their inventory.
+Unlike traditional POS systems, mobile POS systems go beyond merely completing transactions.
+They can also integrate front- and back-end processes, resulting in an efficient, streamlined reporting system.
+For businesses like City Beer Store, this means being able to take the reins of their operations.
+A case study by Revel Systems reveals how its mobile POS station helped City Beer Store take control of its inventory.

-“Revel has saved me 5-10 hours a week on inventory and planning, giving me more time to run my business and make better decisions,” said Craig Wathen, owner of City Beer.
+“Revel has saved me five to 10 hours a week on inventory and planning, giving me more time to run my business and make better decisions,” said Craig Wathen, owner of City Beer Store.

-Company: American Home and Garden (Ace Hardware), hardware and garden products retailer
+Company: Ace Hardware, hardware and garden products retailer

 Mobile POS solution: Epicor Mobile Manager, a smartphone app that lets businesses remotely manage orders and sales

-A mobile POS solution can eliminate the need to physically be at the office to keep an eye on sales.
-Epicor's Mobile Manager enables stores like American Home and Garden to remotely manage sales and gauge performance using a smartphone.
+A mobile POS system can eliminate the need to be physically at the office to keep an eye on sales.
+Epicor Mobile Manager enables stores to remotely manage sales and gauge performance with a smartphone.

-“At anytime and anywhere, I can check the sales of the store and see whether sales are spiking or declining,” said Ryan Lindner, store manager at American Home and Garden, in a statement.
-"I can keep tabs on what items I am selling throughout the day [and] during the weekends I can look at my phone to see whether the store needs me to come in or whether they’re managing fine on their own.”
+“At any time and anywhere, I can check the sales of the store and see whether sales are spiking or declining,” said Ryan Lindner, store manager at Lindner Ace Hardware.
+“I can keep tabs on what items I am selling throughout the day.
+During the weekends, I can look at my phone to see whether the store needs me to come in or whether they’re managing fine on their own.”